-Discover the ultimate hair-raising experience with a lightning room show at the Victoria University High Voltage Theatre.
+Discover the ultimate hair-raising experience with a science show in the Scienceworks Lightning Room.

 Officially launched at Scienceworks in April 2004, the 120-seat theatre offers 30 minute live shows that are informative, entertaining and electrifying!